-COURSE DESCRIPTION: Treble Choir is for vocalists who sing in the treble range and who wish to participate in the enriching experience of ensemble singing.
+COURSE DESCRIPTION: Treble Choir is for vocalists who sing in the treble range (soprano or alto) and who wish to participate in the enriching experience of ensemble singing.
 Music of all periods is studied, emphasizing the development of vocal technique and music literacy.
-Required evening concerts are scheduled three times a year.
-Quarterly music fundamentals are also required as a supplement to classroom rehearsals.
+Required evening concerts are scheduled three times a year, plus an opportunity to sing at graduation.
+Quarterly music lessons are also required as a supplement to classroom rehearsals.
 Participation in the WSMA Solo/Ensemble Festival is strongly encouraged.
-Field trips are possible.
+Field trips are possible, as well as additional performances within the school and throughout the community.